Night Beats: History

 On June 28, 2011 the band released their self-titled debut album via Trouble In Mind.
 They also released a split EP with The UFO Club on the Austin label The Reverberation Appreciation Society.
 A split single with TRMRS was released in June 2012 via Volcom Vinyl Club.

-In 2013, the band released their second album "Sonic Bloom" via The Reverberation Appreciation Society.and toured North America, Europe, Israel, South Africa and Australia.
-Shortly after he released an EP entitled What Colors Last via Burger Records featuring the now deceased musician Joshua Vega and the full length self released album "Soul Fuckers" in 2015 along with a west coast tour with Tomorrow's Tulips.
+On September 24, 2013, the band released their second album "Sonic Bloom" via The Reverberation Appreciation Society.
+They toured North America, Europe, Israel, South Africa and Australia in support of the album.

+In late 2014, Tarek Wegner left the band.
+With no announcement regarding his departure, it only became apparent when new press shots were released with a different bassist.
+Shortly after he released an EP entitled "What Colors Last" via Burger Records featuring the now deceased musician Joshua Vega and the full length self released album "Soul Fuckers" in 2015 along with a west coast tour with Tomorrow's Tulips.